 Housing costs in Federal Way are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Washington.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Federal Way is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Federal Way is a city of sales and office workers, service providers and professionals.
-There are especially a lot of people living in Federal Way who work in office and administrative support (16.58%), sales jobs (10.83%) and management occupations (8.93%).
+Federal Way is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Federal Way is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Federal Way who work in office and administrative support (16.58%), sales jobs (10.83%), and management occupations (8.93%).

 Also of interest is that Federal Way has more people living here who work in computers and math than 95% of the places in the US.

 Federal Way is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 One downside of living in Federal Way is that it can take a long time to commute to work.
 In Federal Way, the average commute to work is 31.41 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the city, so leaving the car at home and taking transit is often a viable alternative.

 Although the majority of commuting trips in the city are by private automobile, Federal Way is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, the bus helps to get to and from their jobs every morning, which benefits everyone in the Federal Way area by reducing both traffic and air pollution.